adobe/aio-theme/example/src/pages/guides/no-breadcrumbs.md

 ---
-title: Guides - Adobe Analytics
+title: Guides - Adobe Analytics no breadcrumb nav
 description: This is the guides overview page of Adobe Analytics
 contributors:
   - https://github.com/icaraps
   - https://github.com/davidbenge
+hideBreadcrumbNav: true
 ---

-Get Started
+Get Started - no breadcrumb nav
 ===

 To get started with Analytics 2.0 APIs you must first decide whether your application will need